greensleeves01/videlicet.github.io/index.md

 Videlicet Website Design Consulting is a one-stop shop for website needs including:
 - Domain Registration
-- Web hosting
+- Web hosting (LAMP stack)
 - Use your domain for your email
 - Wordpress
 - Maintenance and more

 # Who Can Benefit from VidelicetWDC